PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/pirogue/version_2.x/configuration/index.md

 ## Remote administration
 {{< callout context="caution" title="Warning" icon="info-circle" >}}
-Strong network knowledge are required to follows the remote administration configuration.
+Network knowledge is required to configure the remote administration system.
 {{< /callout >}}

 Depending on the network topology in which the administrator